Create an Azure VM assessment

 This view shows the estimated compute and storage cost of running VMs in Azure.

 Review the monthly compute and storage costs.
-Costs are aggregated for all VMs in the assessed group.
+Costs are aggregated for all servers in the assessed group.

-- Cost estimates are based on the size recommendations for a machine, and its disks and properties.
+- Cost estimates are based on the size recommendations for a server, and its disks and properties.

 - Estimated monthly costs for compute and storage are shown.

-- The cost estimation is for running the on-premises VMs as IaaS VMs.
-Azure Migrate Server Assessment doesn't consider PaaS or SaaS costs.
+- The cost estimation is for running the on-premises servers as IaaS VMs.
+Azure VM assessment doesn't consider PaaS or SaaS costs.

 You can review monthly storage cost estimates.
 This view shows aggregated storage costs for the assessed group, split over different types of storage disks.

-You can drill down to see details for specific VMs.
+You can drill down to see details for specific servers.